openebs-archive/openebs-docs/docs/casengines.md

 cStor is recommended most of the times as it commands more features and focussed development effort. cStor does offer robust features including snapshots/clones, storage pool features such as thin provisioning, on demand capacity additions etc.

 Jiva is recommended for a low capacity workloads which can be accommodated within the container image storage, for example 5 to 50G.
 Jiva is very easy to use, and provides enterprise grade container native storage without the need of dedicated hard disks.
-Consider using cStor instead of Jiva especially when snapshots and clones capabilties are needed.
+Consider using cStor instead of Jiva especially when snapshots and clones capabilities are needed.